Cannabis Insurance: Cost & Coverage

 - What training do your employees have in the event of a robbery?

-Having answers ready to those and similar questions will make the quoting process quicker.
+Having answers ready for those and similar questions will make the quoting process quicker.
 It also shows the provider that to mitigate risk, you have a plan in place.

 Cannabis Insurance Coverage